calderonalexis/Resume/README.md

   - Resolution of software problems in equipment, such as switches, access points, routers and firewalls.
 Multi vendors (Aruba, HP, Cisco, Dell, 3com, D-Link, Cisco ASA, Palo Alto, Fortinet).
   - Excellent handling in IP addressing of networks and subnets.
-  - Network security controls under the hardening framework.
+  - Implementing network security controls under the hardening framework.
   - Configuration, analysis and troubleshooting in VC/WLC: Creation of passive client, SNR signals and RSSI levels.
   - Configuration, verification and troubleshooting in VLANs, trunking on LACP, inter-VLAN routing, VTP, RSTP, MSTP and SNMPv3.
   - Configuration of static and dynamic routing protocols such as EIGRP and OSPF.